aws/aws-eks-best-practices/content/cost_optimization/cost_opt_networking.md

 When [*topology aware routing*](https://kubernetes.io/docs/concepts/services-networking/topology-aware-routing/) is enabled and implemented on a Kubernetes Service, the EndpointSlice controller will proportionally allocate endpoints to the different zones that your cluster is spread across.
 For each of those endpoints, the EndpointSlice controller will also set a _hint_ for the zone. _Hints_ describe which zone an endpoint should serve traffic for. `kube-proxy` will then route traffic from a zone to an endpoint based on the _hints_ that get applied.

 The diagram below shows how EndpointSlices with hints are organized in such a way that `kube-proxy` can know what destination they should go to based on their zonal point of origin.
-Without hints, there is no such allocation or organization and traffic will be proxied to different zonal destinations regardless of where it’s coming from.
+Without hints, there is no such allocation or organization and traffic will be proxied to different zonal destinations regardless of where it's coming from.

 ![Endpoint Slice](../images/endpoint_slice.png)